Calendar year 2023

 The estimates relate to a snapshot of activities at the end of the calendar year, and are based on academic age, defined as ‘age at the start of the academic year’ i.e. age as at 31 August.

-These statistics provide new estimates for end 2022 and present recent changes in the context of historical trends.
-They also update previous estimates of participation and NEET from 2011-2021 following the availability of new census data which has led to revisions to the 16-18 population data.
+These statistics provide new estimates for end 2023 and present recent changes in the context of historical trends.
+They also update previous estimates of participation and NEET from 2011-2022 following revisions to the 16-18 population data.

 Information is drawn together from various post-16 data sources to give a coherent and comprehensive picture of participation and employment.
 Sources include administrative data from schools, further education, apprenticeships and higher education.
 Wider training and employment rates are estimated from the Labour Force Survey (LFS).

-The release includes analysis by age, gender, type of learning, institution type, labour market status and highest qualification aim.
+The release includes analysis by age, sex, type of learning, institution type, labour market status and highest qualification aim.
+It also includes reference to other published data on participation and not in education, employment and training (NEET) rates, including estimates for the wider 16-24 age group and data collected by local authorities.

 The accompanying methodology provides information on the data sources, their coverage and quality, and explains the production process for the data.